AniAPI-Team/AniAPI/SyncService/Models/WebsiteScrapers/README.md

 ### WebsiteID

-This is the internal reference used by **MongoDB** to fetch the website's informations.
+This is the internal reference used by **MongoDB** to fetch the website's informations, must be unique.
-We will discuss this later.
-For now, give it a progressive numeric value (check already implemented websites to know which value you have to give).
+Give it a progressive numeric value (check already implemented websites to know which value you have to give).

 ### WebsiteType